“Unlocking the Secret to Trade Secrets –

 Among CIPU’s goals is to raise awareness, deter infringement, enhance value, and provide a more conducive environment for generating and sharing new ideas.

-- IP Resource Center – CIPU is working with the Tusher Center (UC Berkeley), Kellogg School of Management, and others to centralize access to IP education activities
+- IP Resource Center (IPERC) – Work with the Center for IP Studies (Sweden), the Tusher Center (UC Berkeley), Kellogg School of Management, and others, to centralize access to IP activities and materials

-- Media – Continue to track trends in IP press coverage
+- Media – Continue to track trends in IP coverage

-- Participation in events and conferences that involve IP awareness and understanding
+- Participation – Events and conferences that involve IP awareness and understanding

-- Facilitate a LinkedIn group established in 2017 open to all, “IP Awareness”
+- Established a LinkedIn group open to all, “IP Awareness“ (142 members)

-- Report on significant domestic and international IP education developments
+- Report on domestic and international IP education developments

 The purpose of IPERC is to:

-(i) identify, summarize and centralize existing IP education activities and materials to make them more accessible to non-legal audiences
+(i) identify, summarize and centralize existing IP education activities and materials to make them more accessible to target audiences

-(ii) show how the U.S. and U.S. IP organizations compare with others around the world in providing basic IP understanding
+(ii) show how the U.S. compares with organizations around the world in providing basic IP understanding

 (iii) reveal gaps in non-lawyer IP education and how they may be filled